 The Maths Factor

 A really useful website dedicated to supporting children in Year 2, 3 and 4 with maths.
-This has been free to access during the Covid-19 crisis but will return to be a subscription-based service from 5th July 2020.
+This was free to access during the Covid-19 crisis but will return to be a subscription-based service from 5th July 2020.
 There will still be a free trial period of 21 days and for the summer period, subsequent fees are half price at £4.99 per month.

 This is an online magazine aimed at families.
 It’s a national webpage with links to local resources and has lots of ideas, information and activities for coping during lockdown and beyond.